-Now this is another step that some might want to skip, but trust me it’s an essential habit to include in your skincare.
+Now, here is another step that some might want to skip, but trust me it’s an essential habit to include in your skincare.
 It’s something that should be done at least 2-3 times a week.
-Once you’ve build up your skins tolerance, you can exfoliate every single day without any problems.
+Once you’ve built up your skin’s tolerance, you can exfoliate every single day without any problems.

 Rubbing too hard while cleansing your face won’t do the job (don’t, it’s bad).
 You need an actual exfoliating treatment.
 And oh will you be satisfied, I promise you.
-Baby soft skin skin like you never had since you were a baby: this is what you can easily achieve with exfoliation, but more precisely chemical exfoliation.
+Baby soft skin like you never had since you were a baby: this is what you can easily achieve with exfoliation, but more precisely chemical exfoliation.

 It is a safe and very effective way to remove dead skin, without scrubbing it and therefore damaging it.
 Instead, chemical exfoliants gently do their job over the day or the night by “ungluing” dead skin cells.
-No need to rinse them off, simply apply regular products afterwards.
+No need to rinse them off, simply apply regular products afterward.
 You won’t see any skin peeling directly after application.
-I would recommend to wait 5-10 mins before applying other products.
+I would recommend waiting 5-10 mins before applying other products.
 Why?
-Because applying them will be more confortable after full absorption of your chemical peel.
-Also chemical peels might be more effective at a lower PH level (just like vit.
-C), so why not be safe.
+Because applying them will be more comfortable after full absorption of your chemical peel.
+Also, chemical peels might be more effective at a lower PH level (just like vitamin C), so why not be safe.

-I strongly discourage to use manual exfoliants (you know, just scrubbing your face).
+I strongly discourage you to use manual exfoliants (you know, just scrubbing your face).
 Watch out for the skin damage!

-〉 2 main types of chemical exfoliants :
+2 〉 Two popular types of chemical exfoliants :

 AHA’s (alpha hydroxy acid) :

-– Water soluble.
+• Water soluble.
 They gently remove (“unglue”) the top layers of your skin, made of dead skin cells.
-They are also said to have anti ageing properties because they would increase cell turnover rate and collagen production level.
+They are also said to have anti-aging properties because they would increase cell turnover rate and collagen production level.

-– Advised to treat uneven skin tone, fine lines, sun damage and to allow better hydration of skin.
+• Advised to treat uneven skin tone, fine lines, sun damage and to allow better hydration of the skin.

 BHA’s (beta hydroxy acid) :